Tubbz-alt/elasticmq-gradle-plugin/README.md

 Configuration
 -----
-The port ElasticMQ will use can be configured through the elsticmq project extension, for example the following snippet will start on port 9320:
+The port ElasticMQ will use can be configured through the elasticmq project extension, for example the following snippet will start on port 9320:
 <pre>
 apply plugin: 'elasticmq'